albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

   3. Ramped Half-and-half method
      1. 50% of individuals use **full** and 50% use **grow**

-#### How does parent ad survivor selection work in Genetic Programming?
+#### How does parent and survivor selection work in Genetic Programming?

 * Classic
   * Parent: fitness proportionate